tkaczmarzyk/specification-arg-resolver/README.md

 }
 ```

-If you need to use additional converters please see [how to configure specification argument resolver with custom converters](#conversions)
+The library converts HTTP parameters (strings) into most popular Java types such as dates, numbers, and enums.
+In case of a need for some additional conversion, please see how to configure specification argument resolver with If you need to use additional converters please see [custom converters section](#type-conversions-for-http-parameters).

 Simple specifications
 ----------------------